Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The true scleroderma kidney is the most severe manifestation of scleroderma nephropathy.
+True scleroderma kidney is the most severe manifestation of scleroderma nephropathy.
 It develops in 10-15% of patients with systemic scleroderma, usually in the first 5 years from the onset of the disease, more often in the cold season.
-The main risk factor for its development is a diffuse cutaneous form of scleroderma with progressive course (rapid progression of skin lesions within several months).
-Additional risk factors - elderly and senile age, male gender, belonging to the Negroid race.
-They are also unfavorable for the prognosis of acute scleroderma nephropathy.
+The main risk factor for its development is the diffuse cutaneous form of scleroderma with a progressive course (rapid progression of skin lesions over several months).
+Additional risk factors are old and senile age, male gender, and belonging to the Negroid race.
+They are also unfavorable in terms of the prognosis of acute scleroderma nephropathy.

-Diagnosis of a true scleroderma kidney usually does not cause difficulties, since this form of nephropathy develops in patients with established systemic scleroderma.
-However, in 5% of cases, the development of acute scleroderma nephropathy is noted in the onset of the disease, concomitantly with cutaneous manifestations and Raynaud's syndrome, or, which is especially difficult to diagnose, ahead of them ("scleroderma without scleroderma").
-In a small number of patients, the true scleroderma kidney develops after many years of a favorable course of the chronic renal process.
+The diagnosis of true scleroderma kidney is usually straightforward, since this form of nephropathy develops in patients with established systemic scleroderma.
+However, in 5% of cases, the development of acute scleroderma nephropathy is noted at the onset of the disease, simultaneously with skin manifestations and Raynaud's syndrome, or, which is especially difficult to diagnose, ahead of them ("scleroderma without scleroderma").
+In a small number of patients, true scleroderma kidney develops after many years of favorable chronic renal disease.

 Risk factors for true scleroderma kidney